Please note: entry criteria is subject to change. This web page will be updated with the latest information should any

 Access to HE Diploma

-- Pass in the QAA Access to HE with at least 45 credits at Merit.
+- Pass QAA Accredited AHE with at least 24 Level 3 credits at Distinction.
 English and Maths GCSE required as separate qualifications.

 Alternative Entry Approaches

 Here at DMU we recognise the commitment and achievement required to take part in national cadet programmes, particularly those with a focus on health and first aid, such as Ambulance Cadets.
 Where an applicant can demonstrate over two years of commitment to a cadet programme (considered from the age of 15+), supported by a letter of recommendation from their Unit Manager, Youth Team or Officer-in-Charge, we will accept this in lieu of 32 UCAS points (equivalent to a C grade at A-level).
 The remaining UCAS points will need to be gained through academic study.
 GCSE requirements still apply.

 The recruitment process for this course includes assessing applicants by the content of their personal statement and interview for the core values of the NHS constitution.